Apple's shares swallow biggest loss in 4 years

 Concerns that tax rates on dividends and capital gains may rise next year were also cited as contributing to the Apple sell-off.

-The stock's massive market value meant Apple was almost single-handedly responsible for Wednesday's 1.1 percent decline in the Nasdaq 100 Index.
+The stock's massive market value meant Apple was almost single-handedly responsible for Wednesday's 1.1 percent decline in the Nasdaq 100 Index .NDX.

 Apple is still up 33 percent this year, but is down nearly 24 percent from its record high of $705.07, hit on September 21.
 The stock slid more than 6.4 percent on Wednesday to close at $538.7923.